sendyhalim/blog/posts/vim/copy-file-path-from-project-root.md

 expand('%')
 ```

 Of course we can do better than that!
-It'll handy if we can copy the file path to system clipboard.
+It'll be handy if we can copy the file path to system clipboard.

 ```